zudochkin/awesome-newsletters/README.md

 * [Design Systems News](http://news.design.systems/).
 Latest news, articles, repos, code, frameworks, videos and podcasts on Design Systems, Pattern Libraries and Styleguide.
 [Archive](http://news.design.systems/issues).
 * [Designgest](http://designgest.com/).
 Designgest is an easy way to get fresh information about interactive design trends.
 * [Design Systems Weekly](https://designsystems.email/).
 Get the latest on how others are building, scaling and preventing entropy in their design systems delivered to your inbox.
+* [Unreadit/Design](https://unread.it/n/design/).
+Design inspiration and great design-related content sourced from the best subreddits.

 ### HTML5
 * [FrontEnd Focus](https://frontendfoc.us).
 A once–weekly HTML5 and Web Platform technology roundup.
 CSS 3, Canvas, WebSockets, WebGL, Native Client, and more.